ipashchenko/ve/README.rst

-asc
+vlbi_errors
 =====

-**Tools for automating post-correlation data processing at ASC**
+**Tools for acscesing uncertaintes of VLBI results**

-asc is collection of tools used for automating post-correlation Radioastron data processing at ASC LPI.
+vlbi_errors is collection of tools used for acscesing uncertaintes of VLBI observations - maps, models, ....

 Documentation
 -------------